Printerverse/CuraEngine-Docker/README.md

 ## Debuging

-To test this file localy you can run the setup.sh file in the terminal it will do everything you need to test the server localy you will need linux or wsl installed to run this script
+To test this file localy you can run the setup.sh file in the terminal it will do everything you need to test the server localy
+It is recommended to use linux or wsl to run this code
-run: ````bash test.sh ``` (this will pull the newest printer definitions from github, install all dependensis for the node server and start the server)
+run: ```bash test.sh ``` (this will pull the newest printer definitions from github, install all dependensis for the node server and start the server)

+When using wsl you have to configure a port forwarding from port 3000 on wsl to your windows system (tutorial: https://en.number13.de/wsl2-windows-subsystem-ports-forwarding/).